AntonyanVladimir/navigator-solutions/README.md

 ```

 - App available at http://localhost:5173
+- Backend API available at http://localhost:8080 (Swagger UI when running in development)
 - PostgreSQL available at localhost:5432 (db/user/password: `techconsult`)
 - The `app` service runs `npm run dev -- --host 0.0.0.0`, so file changes on the host trigger hot reloads automatically.